Which Hill’s Prescription Diet D/D Canine Recipes Get

 The second ingredient is potato starch.
 Potato starch is a gluten-free carbohydrate of only modest nutritional value to a dog.

-The third ingredient is duck.
-Although it is a quality item, raw duck contains about 80% water.
+The third ingredient is venison.
+Although it is a quality item, raw venison contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

 The fourth ingredient is potato protein, the dry residue remaining after removing the starchy part of a potato.